-The emotional freedom technique, or EFT tapping, is an immensely popular tool for healing damaged emotions, easing pain, shifting limiting beliefs, improving performance, relieving stress and more.
+The emotional freedom technique, or EFT tapping, is an immensely popular tool for relieving stress and anxiety, healing damaged emotions, easing pain, shifting limiting beliefs, improving performance, and more.

-It is s a very flexible healing tool that can be tried for just about everything.
+It is a flexible healing tool that can be tried for just about everything.

-EFT is one of my very favorite energy flow techniques because quite frankly, it works!
+EFT is one of my very favorite energy flow techniques.
+It is flexible, can be tried for just about everything, and quite frankly, it works!

-It is amazing how you can feel freed of so much emotional baggage, often in only one session.
-I know from my own experience that using eft tapping consistently for myself has helped me release the stress and energetic disruption around situations that trouble me for years.
+I am often amazed at how free it can make you feel, often in only one session.
+It's a relief to feel freed of emotional garbage.
+I know from my own experience that using EFT Tapping consistently for myself has helped me release the stress and energetic disruption around situations that trouble me for years.
 As my energetic patterns were brought into balance and harmony, feelings of deep inner peace replaced my negative feelings and stress.

-It's a total joy for me to also help others move from tears to laughter, sometimes within minutes, as they experience a balancing of their energy fields.
+It's a total joy for me to also help others move from tears to laughter as they experience a balancing of their energy fields.
 I love to hear them say,

 "I can't believe I'm laughing about this!"

-The Emotional Freedom Technique was created by Gary Craig as a way to simplify the very effective, but complicated Thought Field Therapy and make it accessible to all.
+The Emotional Freedom Technique was created by Gary Craig as a way to simplify the effective, but complicated Thought Field Therapy developed by Roger Callahan, and make it accessible to all.

 This meridian tapping technique is based on the ancient principles of acupuncture, Thought Field Therapy (TFT), and Nuero-Linguistic Programming.
 The combination of tapping on specific points along with verbal statements gently realign the body's energy system and flow without needles.